3 minute read

 • $g(\theta)$ is the value of the function at the true (but unknown) parameter $\theta$.

-• $g′(\theta)$ is the slope (the first derivative) of the function $g$ evaluated at $\theta$.
+• $g’(\theta)$ is the slope (the first derivative) of the function $g$ evaluated at the true value.

-• $(\hat \theta − \theta)$ is the error, or the difference between our estimate and the true value.
+• $(\hat \theta − \theta)$ is the error of our estimate.

 • $g(\theta)$ is a constant, so its variance is 0.

-• $g’(\theta)$ is a fixed slope (a constant, $a$).
+• $g’(\theta)$ is a fixed slope (a constant multiplier).

 • $\hat \theta−\theta$ has the same variance as $\hat \theta$ (since subtracting a constant doesn’t change variance).